 Oil slicks on puddles, and oil leaks into rivers and lakes.
 The residue left by car tires, washed by rain into streams and rivers, damaging salmon habitat.
 Untreated sewage entering the ocean.
 The blob of plastic particles in the middle of the Pacific.

 Living Water, we praise you for the gift of water, so essential for life.
 We rejoice in the salty seas and the freshwater of rivers and lakes.
 We grieve the contamination of the waters of the earth.
-We grieve the damage to plants and creatures.
-Our hearts are heavy when we think of pollution in the precious gift of water gave us.
+We grieve the damage to plants and creatures caused by dirty water.
+Our hearts are heavy when we think of pollution in water, a precious gift you gave us.

 God of all good gifts, we cannot imagine life without flowers.
 Thank you for bouquets that brighten celebrations.
 Thank you for lush gardens and talented gardeners.
 Thank you for greenhouses and public parks where we can see flowers we can’t grow ourselves.
 Thank you for your beauty reflected in the dazzling colors and stunning shapes of flowers.

 Chemical pollutants in the air that cause asthma and other lung conditions.
 Reduced sperm counts among all mammals worldwide because of hormone-mimicking chemicals.
-Flame retardants on clothing and furniture, necessary for safety yet harmful to humans and animals.
+Flame retardants on clothing and furniture, used for the purpose of safety yet harmful to humans and animals.

 God who created atoms and molecules, we praise you for the many drugs and other chemicals that have made human life healthier.
 We grieve that some chemicals that enhance human and animal life also damage it.
 We grieve that even small amounts of some chemicals have a significant negative effect.